melowntech/workshop/tutorials/gpx-viewer.rst

     canvas.on('mousemove', onCanvasHover);
     canvasCtx = canvas.getElement().getContext("2d");

 The DOM elements are wrapped by the UI library which makes work with the elements easier.
 In case you want to access the original element, use the getElement method.
-Another simple examples where the UI API is used can be found `here <https://jsfiddle.net/2sdyfekd/1/>`_ or `here <https://jsfiddle.net/xeef5s4r/>`_ .
+More simple examples where the UI API is used can be found `here <https://jsfiddle.net/2sdyfekd/1/>`_ and `here <https://jsfiddle.net/xeef5s4r/>`_ .

 There is one trick by which you can move existing controls a little bit higher.